MicrosoftDocs/cloud-adoption-framework/docs/manage/considerations/platform.md

 Although management tools and processes can help improve platform operations, that is often not enough to achieve the desired states of stability and reliability.
 True platform operations requires a focus on architecture-quality pillars.
 When a platform justifies a deeper investment in operations, the following five pillars should be considered before the platform becomes a part of any service catalog:

-- **Scalability**: The ability of a system to handle increased load.
+- **Scalability:** The ability of a system to handle increased load.
-- **Availability**: The percentage of time that a system is functional and working.
+- **Availability:** The percentage of time that a system is functional and working.
-- **Resiliency**: The ability of a system to recover from failures and continue to function.
+- **Resiliency:** The ability of a system to recover from failures and continue to function.
-- **Management**: The operations processes that keep a system running in production.
+- **Management:** The operations processes that keep a system running in production.
-- **Security**: Protecting applications and data from threats.
+- **Security:** Protecting applications and data from threats.

 The [Azure Architecture Framework](https://docs.microsoft.com/azure/architecture/guide/pillars) provides an approach to evaluating specific workloads for adherence to these pillars, in an effort to improve overall operations.
 These pillars can be applied to both platform operations and workload operations.